chandlersupple/GAN-in-Tensorflow/README.md

 The listed GANs are based on Ian Goodfellow's paper, "Generative Adversarial Networks," which can be found on Arxiv with the following link: https://arxiv.org/pdf/1406.2661.pdf.
 The vanilla GAN is composed of 'dense' layers, relating to a vanilla neural network.
 The second model is a deep convolutional GAN (DCGAN) which involves convolutional and deconvolutional layers.
+The DCGAN minimizes the Wasserstein distances as opposed to a JS divergence.

 References: